Top Democrat: No Trump border wall, but 'some sort of enhanced barrier' may be acceptable

 "First of all, we are not going to have a wall," Cuellar told host Chris Wallace, referring to walls as a "14th-century" solution.
 "Now, we can look at some sort of enhanced, uh, barrier -- that’s certainly something we can look at.
 But I have to say living on the border, you have to let the local Border Patrol chief have the say-so, and let the local communities be involved so they can come up with, uh, maybe some sort of enhanced barrier -- but again, Washington cannot dictate what sort of barrier and where to put it at."

-The chief of U.S. Border Patrol during Barack Obama's presidency said on "Tucker Carlson Tonight" earlier this month that walls "absolutely work" and that there is no real argument against building and implementing one.
+The chief of U.S. Border Patrol during Barack Obama's presidency said on "Tucker Carlson Tonight" in January that walls "absolutely work" and that there is no real argument against building and implementing one.
 And the current Border Patrol chief, Carla Provost, told Fox News last year: "We certainly do need a wall.
 Talk to any border agent and they will tell you that."

 TRUMP: IF WALLS ARE IMMORAL, WHY DOESN'T PELOSI WANT TO ELIMINATE EXISTING WALLS?